NCTUMLlab/Si-Xun-Luo-Self-Supervised_Learning_for_Online_SpeakerDiarization/README.md

 ## Preprocess

   We use voxceleb1 and voxceleb2 dataset.
 You should download them and unzip.
-Or you can use other dataset and follow the format as voxceleb.
+Or you can use other dataset and follow the same format as voxceleb.

 After downloaded, please create the folder named data_wav and put .wav files into it.
 Then you should call
 ```bash